relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/05 - Working with Data in Python/main.md

 &nbsp;

-If you run the code show above and input details for router 4, now when you display the router list, you will have the new router included as well:
+If you run the code shown above and input details for router 4, now when you display the router list, you will have the new router included as well:

 &nbsp;